learn-co-curriculum/dsc-conditional-probability/README.md

 **Conditional probability emerges when the outcome a trial may influence the results of the upcoming trials.**

-While calculating the probability of the second event (event $B$) given that the primary event (event $A$) has just happened, we say that the probability of event $B$ is relies on the occurrence of event $A$.
+While calculating the probability of the second event (event $B$) given that the primary event (event $A$) has just happened, we say that the probability of event $B$ relies on the occurrence of event $A$.

 Here are some more examples:

 * Drawing a 2nd Ace from a deck of cards given that the first card you drew was an Ace.
-* Finding the probability of liking "the Matrix" given that you known this person likes science fiction.
+* Finding the probability of liking "the Matrix" given that you know this person likes science fiction.

 Let's say that $P(A)$ is the event we are interested in, and this event depends on a certain event $B$ that has happened.